-The archive: recorded presentations for you to view.
+The archive: Some presentations have been recorded for you to view.

 October 28, 2018: Recent Happenings at the Watch Hill Lighthouse Museum.
 By Ann Johnson.
 Watch the video.

 September 16, 2018: Life in the 18th Century, New London and the surrounding area.
 By Patricia Schaefer.
 New London was a growing, bustling seaport in the 18th century.
 We explored how people spent their time, what was important to them, and why life in “the good old days” was anything but simple.
 Watch the video.

 April 15, 2018: Westerly, Pawcatuck & the River that Changed the Landscape.
 Rebecca Nolan.
 This talk explored the history of development and manufacturing along the Pawcatuck River and its mill villages.
 Watch the video.

 February 18, 2018: Pamela Scott, WHS program director, spoke about the William Clark Company Thread Mill: An Interesting History.
 Watch the video.